Litauen/docs.bannerlordmodding.lt/editor/paths.md

 ## Sound

-sound_emitter script can be attached to the Path.
+sound_emitter script can be attached to the Path using path_converger script.
 What it does it moves the sound emitter on that path with the camera.
 TW use it for river and coastlines sounds.

 ![](/pics/2403261729.jpg)